slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - When narratives begin to shift and the once good guys are labelled as bad it's not surprising they fight back.
 They'll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
-> *'Any sufficiently advanced negligence is indistinguishable from malice.' -- Deb Chachra*
-- human strenght is our ability to cooperate. heros are fictional stories. they are not real. they are a tool to improve our lives not to complicate it.
-- buy thing from your community. sell to outsiders. -- jewish mentality Use different strategies for different tasks.
-Attempt easy Tasks as if they were difficult, and difficult as if they were easy.
-In the one case that confidence may not fall asleep, in the other that it may not be dismayed. -- Balthasar Gracian
 -->

 > *'Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*